imanlab/Franka_RealSense_data_collection/README.md

 rosrun franka_example_controllers data_collection_top.py
 ```
-The Franka Panda robot will by default be in position control mode and you cannot move it.
-It should go to home position if you press **"h"** in the terminal.
-Now press **"t"**.
-The robot will use the cartesian_impedance_controller and you can freely move the robot.
+The Franka Panda robot will by default be in position control mode and you cannot move it manually.
+  - It should go to home position if you press **"h"** in the terminal.
+  - Now press **"t"**.
+The robot will use the zero torque cartesian impedance controller and you can freely move the robot manually.

 **That's it.
 Enjoy!!**